-We hear this one all the time...things like "My PS4 won't turn on, is it from bad thermal paste?" or "Will thold thremal paste cause my console to not show a picture on the TV?".
+We hear this one all the time...things like "My PS4 won't turn on, is it from bad thermal paste?" or "Will old thermal paste cause my console to not show a picture on the TV?".
 These are just a few examples of things we have heard.
 Now please keep in mind that I'm not putting anyone down or making fun of them for asking the question.
 I highly encourage people to ask questions until they are comfortable with the answers.
-Unfortunately we live in a world where anyone with a camera and internet connection can make a video, blog post of website about whatever they want...and even more unfortunately, many people believe them.
+Unfortunately, we live in a world where anyone with a camera and internet connection can make a video, blog post, or website about whatever they want...and, even more unfortunate, many people believe them.
 I want to take some time here to talk a bit about thermal paste and clear up some of the myths floating around.

-First of all please know that I do not pretend to be an expert on the science of thermal paste.
+First of all, please know that I do not pretend to be an expert on the science of thermal paste.
 I don't make it or study it and I don't even know that much about the paste itself.
-I do however know what it's for and what needs to be done to make it work correctly.
+I do, however, know what it's for and what needs to be done to make it work correctly.
 I'm coming from the angle of an experienced repair person.
-We've repaired hundreds of PS4's and Xbox One game consoles and in most of those repairs we've removed the thermal paste and applied new when re assembling the device.
+We've repaired hundreds of PS4's and Xbox One game consoles and in most of those repairs we've removed the old thermal paste and applied new paste when reassembling the device.
 Everything written here (and on most of our website) comes from our experience.

 Thermal paste really only causes one problem in the game console world and that is overheating.
 Even this is a rare event though.
 Sometimes it can dry out so much that it actually can't transfer heat anymore.
 Keep in mind while thinking about this that manufacturers probably do not usually put the best or most efficient paste in their devices.
 They likely just put in the kind that will keep their machines "cool enough".
 This means that you can usually upgrade the thermal paste to help your game console run cooler.
 This is especially helpful for custom built computers that generate a lot of heat.